 Let’s talk job interviews!
-Call me weird, but I’ve always enjoyed the interviewing and hiring process.
+Call me weird, but I’ve always enjoyed the interviewing and hiring process including the background check for employment.
 I’ve done a lot of it, too.
-I’ve probably been in a few hundred job interviews at this point…on both sides of the table.
+I’ve probably been in a few hundred job interviews at this point…on both sides of the table such like for careers in healthcare.
 I’ve also done some various interviewing classes for high school students and others for front-line hiring managers.
 So when someone contacted me recently and asked if I could offer some pointers, I thought it may be of use to all of us to go through some interviewing basics…an Interviewing 101, if you will.

 First and most importantly, remember that every job interview matters.
-Whether you are voluntarily looking for a new position, interviewing for a promotion, or desperate for a j-o-b to make ends meet, every interview gives you the chance at a fresh start to convince a captive audience that you are awesome.
+Whether you are voluntarily looking for a temp employment, interviewing for a promotion, or desperate for a j-o-b to make ends meet, every interview gives you the chance at a fresh start to convince a captive audience that you are awesome.
 With that in mind, be awesome!

 Resumes and Cover Letters

 Before you can get to the interview, you’ve got to get the interview.
 This is where networking and your resume come into play.
 Your resume should be professional, grammatically correct, accurate and as complete as possible without being too lengthy.
 Your resume doesn’t get you the job, so don’t put EVERYTHING on there.
 Instead, aim for including relevant, useful information that a hiring manager can digest in 20-30 seconds.
 That’s all the time you’re going to get when someone is scanning resumes.